 Catches reported by drifting longliners were more or less stable until the late-70's, at around 3,000 t to 4,000 t, and have steadily increased since then to reach values between 8,000 t and to over 10,000 t since the early 1990's.
-The highest catches reported by longliners have been recorded since 2012, and are likely to be the consequence of higher catch rates by some longline fleets which appear to have resumed operations in the western tropical Indian Ocean.
+Some of the highest catches of blue marlin reported by longliners have been recorded since 2012, and are likely to be the consequence of higher catch rates by some longline fleets which appear to have resumed operations in the western tropical Indian Ocean.

-Discard levels: Low, although estimates of discards are unknown for most industrial fisheries, mainly longliners.
+• Discard levels: Low, although estimates of discards are unknown for most industrial fisheries, mainly longliners.
 Negligible levels of discards have also been reported for some purse seine fleets.
 Discards may also occur in some gillnet fisheries.

-Changes to the catch series: Catches have been revised in recent years (i.e., 2015) when catches estimates for blue marlin were revised substantially following new reports of catches-by-species for Iran's drifting gillnet fleet7.
+Changes to the catch series: Catches have been revised in recent years (i.e., since 2015) when catches estimates for blue marlin were revised substantially following new reports of catches-by-species for Iran's drifting gillnet fleet.

-In addition, following issues with the reliability of catch estimates of Indonesia's fresh longline fleet, the IOTC Secretariat has provided the WPB-16 meeting with an alternative catch series based on a new estimation methodology developed in collaboration with Indonesia (IOTC-2018-WPB16-DATA03b available on the WPB meeting webpage).
+In addition, following issues with the reliability of catch estimates of Indonesia's fresh longline fleet, the IOTC Secretariat provided the WPB-16 meeting with an alternative catch series based on a new estimation methodology developed in collaboration with Indonesia.
 The revised catch series mostly affects catches of swordfish, striped marlin, and blue marlin estimated by the IOTC Secretariat for Indonesia.
+In the case of blue marlin, catches have been revised down by around 5,000 t per year from 2012 onwards.